Xbox Project Scorpio - Microsoft plans full unveiling on June 11

 Microsoft has announced when it will reveal more information about the next-gen Xbox Project Scorpio console.

-The company is holding a briefing on Sunday June 11 at 2pm PT Los Angeles time, (which is 10pm UK time) on the eve of E3 2017.
+The company is holding a briefing on Sunday June 11 at 2pm Los Angeles time, (which is 10pm UK time) on the eve of E3 2017.

 Related: Project Scorpio - Everything you need to know